 Lovecraft, who lived and died in the early 20th century, is recognized posthumously for his accomplishments in American fiction and a known influence over creators like Ridley Scott, Stephen King, Guillermo del Toro, and even shows like Rick and Morty.
 But Lovecraft was also a notorious racist and white supremacist.

 In Lovecraft's stories like The Call of Cthulhu, At the Mountains of Madness, and The Shadow Over Innsmouth, ancient alien creatures and disturbing architecture are basically stand-ins for indigenous brown, Black, and other foreign cultures.
-(I personally speculate his fascination with tentacle monsters like Cthulhu stems from his distaste of seafood.)
+(I personally speculate his fascination with tentacle monsters like Cthulhu stems from his distaste for seafood.)
 Lovecraft has poems with titles using the N-word.
-He wrote a glowing review of the 1915 film The Birth of a Nation where he wrote that “the Negro is fundamentally the biological inferior of all White and even Mongolian races."
+He wrote a glowing review of the 1915 film The Birth of a Nation, where he wrote that "the Negro is fundamentally the biological inferior of all White and even Mongolian races."
 You do not want to know what he named his poor cat.

 While many Black writers and writers of color have left their own mark on Lovecraft-esque fiction, Lovecraft Country is a unique collision that directly equates the ancient monsters of the cosmos with the ancient monsters of American racism.
 In Lovecraft Country, racial profiling and police brutality are as much a danger as portals to alternate dimensions or beasts with big teeth.
 The white hoods of the Ku Klux Klan are as pointed as the hoods of an eldritch cult.

 While the author Matt Buff is white, he grasped that complexity in a 2016 interview with The Seattle Review of Books: